equinor/komodo/README.md

 Komodo is a software distribution system.

-The purpose of Komodo is to be able to automatically, reproducibly, testably create a software distribution containing all systems Software Innovation Bergen is responsible for.
+The purpose of Komodo is to be able to automatically, reproducibly, testably create a software distribution.
 Automatic deploy of new releases as well as nightly deploy and the option of automatically moving the testing stage will be supported.

 ## Overall goal